Looking to break into the industry as an expedition leader? Well, you’re in the right place.

 Leading the course will be Panamanian guide and expert naturalist Rick Morales.
 A founder of the TransPanama Project, in 2011 Rick became the first person to walk from the Colombian border to Costa Rica, known now as the Panama Trail through-hike.
 He’s also been running our Darien Gap expedition since day one.
 Arguably the most knowledgeable and experienced jungle expedition leader in Central America, there’s really no one we’d rather trust with an entire team of potential future expedition leaders.
 Alongside Rick will be Kiwi Alex Bigwood, a certified jungle guide with 10 years of expedition leadership under his belt.
 Now based out of Nova Scotia, Alex is a former military Medic with deployments in jungle regions.

 So with that in mind, who better to introduce the course than the men themselves?
-We checked in with Rick, on a rare but well-earned break from the jungle as he leads a team in Nepal, and Alex, having just returned from a three week expedition in the Arctic, for the low-down on what you can expect from this jungle guides course.
+We checked in with Rick, on a rare but well-earned break from the jungle as he leads a team in Nepal, and Alex, having just returned from a three week expedition in the Arctic, for the low-down on what you can expect from this jungle training and expedition skills course.

 Rick: Preferably people with some existing outdoor experience, whether that be in temperate areas, deserts, the tropics, or other world regions.
 It’s ideal for people who want to pursue a career in the wilderness like becoming a jungle guide, to coach others, or people who just want to hone their wilderness skill-set.
 For example, people who will be travelling or working for an extended period in a jungle setting or going on an expedition, and feel like they need to hone their skills.